-[6] On October 8, 2019, the Tribunal determined that the request for review of the Ministerial decision was admissible.
-In a letter informing the parties of its admissibility decision the Respondent was prompted to comply with section 49 of the Rules of the Review Tribunal (Canada Agricultural Review Tribunal) (Tribunal Rules) which required them to file a certified copy of all documents or exhibits relevant to the request for review by November 12, 2019.
+[6] On November 1, 2019, the Tribunal determined that the request for review of the Ministerial decision was admissible.
+In a letter informing the parties of its admissibility decision the Agency was prompted to comply with section 49 of the Rules of the Review Tribunal (Canada Agricultural Review Tribunal) (Tribunal Rules) which required them to file a certified copy of all documents or exhibits relevant to the request for review by December 6, 2019.

-- [7] On November 5, 2020, the Tribunal received correspondence from the Minister's delegate advising that it was proceeding with the cancellation of the NOV.
-This correspondence provided no legal basis or authority for the position that it could unilaterally cancel a NOV confirmed by the Minister and for which the Tribunal was seized with reviewing. - [8] The Tribunal requested that the Minister's delegate clarify its position.
-In a letter dated February 20, 2020, the Minister's delegate modified its previous correspondence by stating it was now asking for "a consent order setting aside the Ministerial decision dated July 17, 2019.
-This request is being sought without prejudice to our position in future cases."
+[7] On November 18, 2019, the Tribunal received correspondence from the Minister's delegate advising that it was proceeding with the cancellation of the NOV.
+This correspondence provided no legal basis or authority for the position that it could unilaterally cancel a NOV confirmed by the Minister and for which the Tribunal was seized with reviewing.

+[8] The Tribunal requested that the Minister's delegate clarify its position.
+The Tribunal received no response from the Agency.